 Minimalism is knowing that you already have what you need and not wanting or needing to buy more stuff.

-Being a minimalist is creates a feeling of peace and calm from having fewer possessions rather than a house full of clutter.
-It’s the feeling of freedom which living a simple
+Being a minimalist creates a feeling of peace and calm from fewer possessions than a house full of clutter.
+It’s the feeling of freedom that living a simple life

 Minimalism is living a simple life with spending very little money.